Insider Selling: NN (NASDAQ:NNBR) Major Shareholder Sells 555,305 Shares of Stock

-NN, Inc. (NASDAQ:NNBR - Get Free Report) major shareholder Corre Partners Management, Llc sold 555,305 shares of the company's stock in a transaction on Thursday, April 23rd.
-The stock was sold at an average price of $2.69, for a total value of $1,493,770.45.
-Following the sale, the insider owned 412,427 shares of the company's stock, valued at $1,109,428.63.
-This trade represents a 57.38% decrease in their position.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Large shareholders that own at least 10% of a company's shares are required to disclose their transactions with the SEC.
+NN, Inc. (NASDAQ:NNBR - Get Free Report) major shareholder John Frederick Barrett sold 555,305 shares of the company's stock in a transaction on Thursday, April 23rd.
+The shares were sold at an average price of $2.69, for a total value of $1,493,770.45.
+Following the completion of the transaction, the insider directly owned 4,717,079 shares in the company, valued at $12,688,942.51.
+This represents a 10.53% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Major shareholders that own 10% or more of a company's shares are required to disclose their transactions with the SEC.

-A number of research analysts have issued reports on NNBR shares.
-Weiss Ratings restated a "sell (d-)" rating on shares of NN in a research note on Tuesday, April 21st.
-Zacks Research downgraded NN from a "hold" rating to a "strong sell" rating in a research note on Wednesday, March 11th.
-Finally, B. Riley Financial reduced their price objective on NN from $4.00 to $3.00 and set a "buy" rating for the company in a research note on Friday, March 6th.
-One investment analyst has rated the stock with a Buy rating and two have issued a Sell rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of "Reduce" and an average target price of $3.00.
+Several research firms have weighed in on NNBR.
+Weiss Ratings reiterated a "sell (d-)" rating on shares of NN in a research report on Tuesday, April 21st.
+Zacks Research cut shares of NN from a "hold" rating to a "strong sell" rating in a research report on Wednesday, March 11th.
+Finally, B. Riley Financial lowered their price target on shares of NN from $4.00 to $3.00 and set a "buy" rating on the stock in a report on Friday, March 6th.
+One investment analyst has rated the stock with a Buy rating and two have given a Sell rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of "Reduce" and a consensus target price of $3.00.

 NN Company Profile